-Revisiting old images and applying new techniques to improve your portfolio | Photofocus
+Revisit old images and apply new techniques to improve your portfolio

 After creating the HDR image, I made some minor adjustments.
 As time passed, I decided that I wanted the image to be more dramatic.
 To achieve this, I heavily darkened the sky.
 I liked the image then and I still like it now.

-However, I returned to the image this month and felt that I made the sky too dark and left the foreground and midground bland.
-I went back to my first edit, which I had saved as PSD file in 2015 and reworked it.
-I often save processed RAW files with full layers so I can adjust individual steps after the fact.
-In this case I wanted to start from “scratch,” so to speak.
+However, I decided to revisit this image.
+I felt that I made the sky too dark and left the foreground and midground bland.
+I went back to my first edit, which I had saved as a PSD file in 2015 and reworked it.
+Often, I save processed RAW files with full layers so I can adjust individual steps after the fact.
+In this case, I wanted to start from “scratch,” so to speak.

 In this case, I darkened the sky again, but to a much lesser extent.
 I also worked on reducing the brightness of the area of the sky to the right.
 To create a bit more depth in the scene, I added some structure and contrast to the fog between the mountain and the foreground trees.
 Considering the foreground, I increased the shadow detail and overall brightness in this area.
 The result is an image with fewer distracting areas of brightness and an overall more natural feel.